Volunteer Information and Training

-- To protect your privacy and that of the students, do not ask for student’s address or telephone number or share yours with students without first discussing it with the teacher or principal.
-Never conduct with students on Facebook or other digital media.
+To protect your privacy and that of the students, do not ask for student’s address or telephone number or share yours with students.
+Never conduct with students or "friend" them using any social media accounts.

-- Never release the home phone numbers of students, staff or volunteers to anyone without proper approval.
-Use the school’s phone number for any contact purposes.
+Never release the home phone numbers of students, staff or volunteers to anyone.

-- Your conversations should demonstrate respect for others and avoid language that may be perceived as discriminatory, sexist, or offensive.
+Your conversations should demonstrate respect for others and avoid language that may be perceived as discriminatory, sexist, offensive or culturally inappropriate.
 You are the role model.
 Treat all students equally.

-- There are no “safe” areas of touch if a student does not invite or welcome it.
+There are no “safe” areas of touch if a student does not invite or welcome it (such as a hug).

 The following tips may help to clarify and resolve concerns and issues:

 Always maintain confidentiality

 Wash your hands thoroughly and often to prevent the spread of disease